JeffreyLederman/pokronline/README.md

 1. Follow the instructions in `GITHUB_PAGES_SETUP.md` to set up your GitHub repository and Pages.

-2. Update `vite.config.js`:
+2. Ensure `vite.config.js` has the correct base path:
-   - If using a custom domain (pokronline.com), change `base: '/pokronline/'` to `base: '/'`
+   - The `base` path should match your repository name: `base: '/pokronline/'`
-   - If using GitHub Pages subpath, keep `base: '/pokronline/'` (replace 'pokronline' with your repo name)
+   - Replace 'pokronline' with your actual repository name if different

 ### Deploy to GitHub Pages